 What is Community Choice Energy?

-Community Choice Energy, also known as Community Choice Aggregation (CCA), has been operating in California since 2002 following passage of Assembly Bill 117.
+Community Choice Energy (CCE), also known as Community Choice Aggregation (CCA), has been operating in California since 2002 following passage of Assembly Bill 117.
 CCE programs enable local government control over energy procurement to purchase power, set competitive rates, and collect revenue.
 The local utility will still maintain the electricity grid, deliver energy, and bill customers.
 CCEs offer automatic enrollment to businesses and residences in its jurisdiction, with the ability for the customer to opt out and continue to purchase electricity from the utility.
 Customers have the option of choosing increased percentages of renewable energy.
 CCE programs in California generally procure and resell a power mix between 50 percent and 100 percent renewable energy to their customers.
+For more information on Community Choice Energy, please visit the FAQ page from the California Community Choice Association (CALCCA), found here.

 CCE Progress in Irvine

-In spring and summer of 2020, updates were made to the feasibility study and a peer review study was conducted.
+In the spring and summer of 2020, updates were made to the feasibility study, and a peer-review study was conducted.
 The completed documents can be viewed here:

 - Community Choice Energy Feasibility Study (January 2020)